 1. Choosing a style and design

 Consider the person and decide whether you would like something that is a traditional or modern design.
 The style you choose can help set the tone for the service.
-Using a professional service such as Funeral Hymn sheets can provide you with a wide range of beautiful templates to choose from.
+Using a professional service can provide you with a wide range of beautiful templates to choose from.
 They also can create bespoke designs to meet your individual needs.

 Traditional styles can incorporate hymns and readings that would have been important to the deceased.
 It may include particular floral designs and graphics that could be favoured possibly for a more conservative funeral.